chaibin0/insomnia-plugin-firebaseToken/README.md

+Sign in firebase using OAuth2 access token and return firebase ID token or OAuth access token If token have refresh token, Auto refresh access token and Id token.

 ## install
-Application -> Prefereces -> Plugins -> Show Plugins Folder에 있는 장소에 설치
+location : Application -> Prefereces -> Plugins -> Show Plugins Folder

 ## how to

-### 1. 로그인할 임시 REST API를 설정한다.
+### 1. configure OAuth 2 (just use to store OAuth2 info, don't have to make url)

-OAuth2 탭을 이용한다.
+configure OAuth2

 GRANT CODE : Authorization Code